fedimint/fedimint.org/docs/CommonTerms/Blind Signatures.md

 # Blind Signatures & Chaumian eCash

-:::caution
+:::info
-This Guide is a work in progress.
-We would appreciate any feedback you may have and you can submit edits through the link at the bottom of the page.
+This guide has been developed as a community project and is a live document.
+We would appreciate any feedback you may have and you can submit edits, corrections and pull requests through the link at the bottom of each page.
 :::

 ![Community Custody on a spectrum](/img/blind-signing.png)